 Marine research in the North Atlantic Ocean

-Research Council Faroe Islands has been assigned to administer a research programme on marine research in the North Atlantic Ocean, especially related to climate change.
+Research Council Faroe Islands has been assigned to administer a research programme on marine research in the North Atlantic Ocean.

 The Danish government has allocated DKK 25.5 million over the next 4 years for the research programme.
 The major part of the budget will be granted for research projects via open calls.
 A minor part will be spent on administering the programme.